 THE CYPRUS INSTITUTE SOLAR CAR CHALLENGE

-The solar car challenge is organized by The Cyprus Institute and its main objective is to promote the use of renewable energy and hence to raise public awareness on its uses and to stimulate interest and enthusiasm of the participants in physics, engineering as well as design and technology.
-The participating teams are expected to design and construct a solar car to participate in one of the 2 available categories as shown below:
+The solar car challenge is organized by the Cyprus Institute and its main objective is to promote the use of renewable energy and hence to raise public awareness on its uses and to stimulate interest and enthusiasm of the participants in physics, engineering as well as design and technology.
+The participating teams are expected to design and construct a solar car that does not cost more than 20,000 Euros.

 The teams participating in the event must comply with all the rules/requirements identified in this document.
 Their acceptance to participate in this event automatically implies their acceptance of the rules.
 Though safety requirements have been identified in the rules, it is impossible to anticipate all potential safety risks.
 Ultimately, it is therefore the responsibility of the participating organization to ensure that SAFETY comes first!